An accumulator (ACCA) is one bet consisting of two or more selections.

 How do you calculate the odds of an ACCA?

 Multiply the odds of each selection.
 Then, take the total odds figure and multiply by your stake.

 So, for the 5-fold ACCA above: 1.73 x 1.33 x 1.57 x 1.73 x 1.62 = 10.12.

 Placing an ACCA

 - a).
 Choose selections: Select which teams you want in your ACCA.

 - b).
-Check bet before confirming: Check you have the correct selections, i.e. match date, kick off times etc.
+Check bet before confirming: Check that your selections are all correct, i.e. match date, kick-off times.

 - c).
 Decide your stake: Do you need to place the maximum stake for an ACCA offer?

 - d).
 Place Bet: Finally, click confirm to place your ACCA at the bookie.

 Bookies encourage you to bet on accumulators.
 Many bookies offer a refund (as a free bet) if one selection loses in a five-fold ACCA loses.
 “ACCA insurance” or “ACCA protection” are popular ACCA offers.